-- 7. Return multi-tool (B) to its storage position, and secure with hairpin (A). - 8.
-Close the left endshield.
-For instructions, refer to Closing Header Endshields, page 36.
+7. Return multi-tool (B) to its storage position, and secure with hairpin (A).

 Operating in Flex Mode

 The header is designed to operate with the cutterbar on the ground.
 The three sections move independently to follow the ground contours.
 When the wings are unlocked, they are free to move up and down.